SourceAFIS for .NET

 constructor.

 The reason for having this separate representation will become apparent later.
-We can now pass the other template to FingerprintMatcher
+Candidate is passed to its

 Match(FingerprintTemplate)